-The “screwed out of royalties” aspect of the legend can’t be verified, however.
+The “screwed out of royalties” aspect of the legend does not stand up to scrutiny, however.
 Mark Ribowsky’s biography of Phil Spector quotes Lester Sill extensively, and Sill says nothing about having demanded royalties from the next Philles single as part of his settlement.
-It also seems unlikely that Sill would have wanted his compensation to be dependent upon Spector’s future commercial success rather than simply asking for a set amount of money, especially since he originally agreed to sell out for a mere $60,000 just to be shed of Spector:
+It also seems unlikely that Sill would have suddenly changed tack in court and willingly made his compensation be dependent upon Spector’s future commercial success rather than simply asking for a set amount of money, especially since he had originally agreed to sell out for $60,000 just to be shed of Spector:

 If “(Let’s Dance) The Screw” wasn’t intended as a royalty-killing non-seller, then what was the point?
 Perhaps nothing more than the obvious, as Lester Sill noted: “He wanted to get me.
 That was him saying, ‘Fuck you, buddy.'”